shofiq0023/flutter-popcorn-watchlist-tracker/README.md

 # popcorn

-Popcord, a watchlist tracker app with flutter
+Popcorn, a watchlist tracker app with flutter

 ## Getting Started